Local Tools

 • _denied_commands — comma-separated commands that are always blocked, regardless of the allowlist.

-• _allowed_dir — if set, the command (or its absolute path) must reside under this directory.
+• _allowed_dir — if set, the command executable or script path must reside under this directory.
+The global --local-exec-allowed-dir flag sets the same executable/script boundary for an invocation.

 The default chains (default-chain.json, default-run-chain.json) ship with sensible defaults: common dev tools allowed, privilege-escalation and raw-disk commands denied.

 To use local_shell with no policy restrictions (fully open), omit tools_policies entirely.
-Only do this in fully-trusted, local-only environments.
-Review tool use in your chain and use --shell only when you intend to grant shell access.
+Only do this in fully trusted, local-only environments.
+Review tool use in your chain and enable shell only when you intend to grant command execution.

 Tool